Eczema : Types and Treatment Information

-- Infantile seborrhoeic eczema - Found on infants under one year old. - Often looks unpleasant but does not affect the infant's comfort and may appear on the scalp or bottom.
+- Infantile seborrhoeic eczema - Found on infants under one-year-old. - Often looks unpleasant but does not impact the infant's comfort and may appear on the scalp or bottom.

 - Discoid eczema - Typically associated with adults. - Found on upper body and lower legs.